CryptoScoopDaily

 FAQ

-When you file your tax return for that year.
+When you file your return for that year — not at the moment of each trade.
 Anything you sold or earned in 2025 goes on the return you file by April 15, 2026.
-You don't pay at the moment of each trade — you report it all at tax time.

 Increasingly, yes.
-As of the 2025 tax year, US exchanges report your sales to the IRS on a new form called the 1099-DA, and from 2026 they'll report your cost basis too.
-Assume your exchange activity is visible and report it.
+From the 2025 tax year, US exchanges report your sales to the IRS on a new form, the 1099-DA, and from 2026 they'll report your cost basis too.
+Assume your exchange activity is visible, and report it — mismatches are what trigger IRS letters.

 General information for the US, not tax advice.
-Consult a qualified professional for your situation.
+Tax rules and thresholds change; confirm current figures and consult a qualified professional for your situation.

 Sources: IRS — Digital Assets · NerdWallet — crypto tax rates 2026 · CoinLedger — crypto tax rates 2026